 In this technique, the quantity of gas which is desorbed from a catalyst’s surface during a linear temperature ramp, once an active gas has saturated the surface, is measured.
 This method evaluates the strength of the interactions of adsorbed molecules which are bonded to the active species.
 It also quantifies surface coverage.

-Further to the above, this method can determine the proportion of adsorbed molecules which are present on the surface of the catalyst up to the reaction temperature.
+Further to the above, this method can determine the proportion of adsorbed molecules that are present on the surface of the catalyst up to the reaction temperature.
 For instance, the catalyst would be able to perform the hydrogenation reaction if hydrogen is retained on a catalyst like platinum up to the desired reaction temperature.

 Figure 5 illustrates this analysis, as it displays a TPD profile of hydrogen on platinum collected on the Autochem II 2920.
 A thermal conductivity detector (TCD) is used by the Autochem II 2920 in order to quantify the amount of hydrogen present in the exhaust stream.
 The MCCTC, combined with a mass spectrometer, provides the same TPD profile.

 Occurring here at three separate temperature peaks, the increasing signal intensity indicates the release of hydrogen from the catalyst’s surface.
 The catalyst’s different active sites are indicated by the multiple peaks shown.
-Peaks which occur at higher temperatures reflect sites with higher adsorption enthalpies.
+Peaks that occur at higher temperatures reflect sites with higher adsorption enthalpies.

 It is possible to perform TPD at increased pressures with the use of the MCCTC.
 However, this should only be done if the catalyst was reduced at the same pressure.